-Because health security challenges are complex, an effective response requires transparent and timely sharing of information and data between WHO and its Member States and the close collaboration of governments, international organizations, civil society, the private sector and other partners (240).
-In this context, WHO collaborates closely with the ECDC and the European Commission to enhance health security at the pan-European level.
+- 437. Because health security challenges are complex, an effective response requires transparent and timely sharing of information and data between WHO and its Member States and the close collaboration of governments, international organizations, civil society, the private sector and other partners (236).
+In this context, WHO collaborates closely with the European Centre for Disease Prevention and Control (ECDC) and the European Commission to enhance health security at the pan-European level. - 438.
 In collaboration with partners and institutions, WHO has established mechanisms, such as the Global Outbreak Alert and Response Network (GOARN), to rapidly mobilize the most relevant international expertise to respond to emergencies and communicable disease outbreaks.
-WHO collaborating centres, such as the United States Centers for Disease Control and Prevention's Global Disease Detection Program, (which has a hub in Kazakhstan), support the implementation of the International Health Regulations.
+WHO collaborating centres, such as the United States Centers for Disease Control and Prevention's Global Disease Detection Program, (which has a hub in Kazakhstan), support the implementation of the International Health Regulations. - 439.
 In the field of biosafety and biosecurity, new actors, such as the security sector, are investing in public health infrastructure and developing human resources, particularly in laboratory and epidemiology capacity in countries in the eastern part of the European Region.
-Such investment is in accordance with the intersectoral investment for improved health security promoted by international diplomacy through, for example, the Biological Weapons Convention, the United Nations High-Level Panel on Threats, Challenges and Change, or the EU Health Security Committee.
+Such investment is in accordance with the intersectoral investment for improved health security promoted by international diplomacy through, for example, the Biological Weapons Convention, the United Nations High-Level Panel on Threats, Challenges and Change, or the EU Health Security Committee. - 440.
 Further evidence needs to be compiled and applied in order to involve all government sectors, such as agriculture, transport and defence, as well as relevant communities and civil society more fully in emergency preparedness and response efforts.
-Emergency preparedness plans must include exercises and drills to regularly test the actual level of preparedness.
+Emergency preparedness plans must include exercises and drills to regularly test the actual level of preparedness. - 441.
 Strengthened, well-prepared and well-managed capacities to prevent and respond to health crises are legally binding requirements under the International Health Regulations.
-Assessment tools (241) help countries to evaluate their own systems and identify strengths and weaknesses.
+Assessment tools (237) help countries to evaluate their own systems and identify strengths and weaknesses.
 The Safer Hospitals Initiative is a concrete example of the promotion of measures to reduce the vulnerability of health facilities and to ensure that they remain fully functional in times of public health crisis.
 Initiatives to enhance multisectoral coordination and interdisciplinary approaches are central to improve the prevention, early detection and timely management of events and should be further strengthened during international mass gatherings.
-Improved alert and response systems and effective emergency preparedness can trigger significant improvements in the health system and give all actors, including civil society, a unique opportunity for recognizing their respective role and responsibility in improving the health of the population.
+Improved alert and response systems and effective emergency preparedness can trigger significant improvements in the health system and give all actors, including civil society, a unique opportunity for recognizing their respective role and responsibility in improving the health of the population. - 442.
 Good governance is essential to promote emergency preparedness, particularly through improved transparency and multisectoral coordination.
-Transparent and timely information-sharing must continue to improve, within countries, with particular attention to federal structures, and between countries and WHO according to the procedures of the International Health Regulations and the central role of the national International Health Regulations focal points.
+Transparent and timely information-sharing must continue to improve, within countries, with particular attention to federal structures, and between countries and WHO according to the procedures of the International Health Regulations and the central role of the national International Health Regulations focal points. - 443.
 New partnerships will be developed, particularly with regional institutions, in order to achieve a better geographical balance of technical partners across the WHO European Region.
-Greater involvement of regional institutions in networks such as GOARN will be essential, to ensure both technical expertise and cultural understanding.

-Closer collaboration with EU institutions such as the European Commission's Health Threats Unit and ECDC will continue, particularly in support of the EU Health Security Initiative.
+Greater involvement of regional institutions in networks such as GOARN will be essential, to ensure both technical expertise and cultural understanding. - 444.
+Closer collaboration with EU institutions such as the European Commission's Health Threats Unit and ECDC will continue, particularly in support of the EU Health Security

+Initiative.
 This includes, where possible, further developing joint reporting tools and procedures, field missions and reports.
 This will allow for single reporting by countries to both WHO and the EU, the sharing of expertise and risk assessment, and the avoidance of conflicting messages in risk communication.